fani-lab/Library/ComputeCanada.md

 <img src="https://user-images.githubusercontent.com/38455739/227587778-2fbfe34a-0277-4744-a809-0ce14b1dfadc.png"  width="600" height="400">
 </p>

-> Now you can sign in.
+> Now, you can sign in.
 ## Login
 1. Sign in with your username and password.